Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Keg Smash, respectively.
 This cooldown can also be reduced with the

 Expeditious Fortification talent.
-It should be used whenever you are about to take a large amount of damage.
+It should be used in planned moments where you are about to take a large amount of damage.
 Alternatively, it can be used as an emergency cooldown when your Health is low, although it is less effective in this way.

 Diffuse Magic is a powerful defensive cooldown that you can use to counter magic damage in particular.
 One of its more unique effects is the ability to both dispel and reapply a variety of potent magic debuffs to enemies.